frc8840/8840-utils/README.md

 ## Credits

 This library was made by [Team 8840, Bay Robotics](https://team8840.org)'s programming lead [Jaiden Grimminck](https://github.com/jaidenagrimminck).
 This library also uses WPILib and any library used by them.
+For swerve drive, a great deal of credit goes to Team 364 and Team 3512 for their swerve drive code which was adapted for this library.
+Credit is also due to any other libraries that this project uses.

 ## Contact